dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/update-the-service-registry.md

 {% include note.html content="The `cas.authn.attributeRepository.defaultAttributesToRelease` property can be set in `cas.properties` to a comma-separated list of attributes that should be released to all services, without having to list them in every service definition.
 We are not using this feature in our installation, because it makes it harder to determine which attributes are released to a particular service (by requiring the administrator to look in more than one location)." %}

-## Create a service definition for the CAS client
+## Create a "return all attributes" service definition for the CAS client

 When we initially [created the service registry][building_server_service-registry_configure-the-service-registry], we created a wildcard service definition that would match any service.
 Now however, it makes sense to create a specific definition for our CAS client, and use that definition to release attributes to the client.
 Create a file in the `etc/cas/services` directory on the master build server (***casdev-master***) with the following contents: